deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 Secondly, add a camera named: "Rear Camera" *

-* Keep this camera Active as this is the camera we will use.
+* Keep this camera Active as this is the camera we will use (for now).

 Position: X: 0 Y: 350 Z: -1350
 Rotation: X: 0 Y: 0   Z: 0